michaelkrisper/duplicate-file-finder/README.md

 After the whole directory structure is searched, duplicate files are displayed.
 With the default settings the top 10 duplicate values (those with the most duplicate files) are displayed, but that can be changed by an argument (-top).

 ## Usage:
-    usage: duplicatefilefinder.py [-h] [-a | -top TOP] [--hidden] [--empty] directory
+	usage: duplicatefilefinder.py [-h] [-a | -top X] [--hidden] [--empty] [--fast] directory

+	Module for traversing a directory structure, finding duplicate FILES and displaying them, but does NOT delete them.

 	positional arguments:
-      directory   the directory which should be checked for duplicate files
+	  directory   the directory which should be checked for duplicate FILES

 	optional arguments:
 	  -h, --help  show this help message and exit
-      -a          display all duplicate files. equal to -top 0 -top TOP    set the amount of displayed duplicates.
+	  -a          display all duplicate FILES. equal to -top 0 -top X      set the amount of displayed duplicates.
 If 0 is given, all results will be displayed. default=10
-      --hidden    check hidden files and directories too --empty     check empty files too
+	  --hidden    check hidden FILES and directories too --empty     check empty FILES too
+	  --fast      Searches very fast for only for the top X duplicates.
+The fast check may return less than the top X, even if they would exist.
+	              Remarks: the --fast option is useless when -a is given.

 ##EXAMPLES:
     (1) duplicatefilefinder.py ~/Downloads
-    Description: Searches the Downloads directory for duplicate files and displays the top 10.
+        Description: Searches the Downloads directory for duplicate FILES and displays the top 10.

     (2) duplicatefilefinder.py ~/Downloads -top 3
         Description: Searches duplicates, but only displays the top 3 most duplicates

+    (3) duplicatefilefinder.py ~/Downloads -top 3 --fast
+        Description: Searches for the top 3 duplicates.
+May eventually get less than 3 results, even if they would exist.

-    (3) duplicatefilefinder.py ~/Downloads -a
+    (4) duplicatefilefinder.py ~/Downloads -a
         Description: Searches duplicates and displays ALL results

-    (4) duplicatefilefinder.py ~/Downloads --hidden --empty
+    (5) duplicatefilefinder.py ~/Downloads --hidden --empty
-    Description: Searches duplicates and also include hidden or empty files
+        Description: Searches duplicates and also include hidden or empty FILES

 ##Sample Output: